Mar. 26, 1904 – Oct. 30, 1987

-He taught that all of humanity was “engaged in the effort of making the world “transparent to transcendence” by showing that underneath the world of phenomena lies an eternal source which is constantly pouring its energies into this world of time, suffering, and ultimately death.
-To achieve this task one needs to speak about things that existed before and beyond words, a seemingly impossible task, the solution which lies in the metaphors found in myths.”
+He taught that all of humanity was “engaged in the effort of making the world “transparent to transcendence”.
+Showing that underneath the world of phenomena lies an eternal source which is constantly pouring its energies into this world of time, suffering, and ultimately death.
+To achieve this task one needs to speak about things that existed before and beyond words A seemingly impossible task, the solution which lies in the metaphors found in myths.”
 (From the Joseph Campbell Wikipedia: http://en.wikipedia.org/wiki/Joseph_Campbell)

-He not only studied the underlying myths and how they all come back to one monomyth, one single universal pattern underlying the collective unconsciousness of all of humanity, he took his findings and his stories out into the world to teach others and help them see the power and import of myth in our lives and our spirits.
+Campbell not only studied the underlying myths and how they all come back to one mono-myth.
+One single universal pattern underlying the collective unconsciousness of all of humanity.
+He took his findings and his stories out into the world to teach others.
+To help them see the power and import of myth in our lives and our spirits.

-He believed that he needed to do something for humanity, but he also believed that what he had to offer would come from working on his own inner self, his beliefs and his understanding of the world.
+Campbell believed that he needed to do something for humanity.
+He also believed that what he had to offer would come from working on his own inner self.
+His beliefs and his understanding of the world.
 He also wrote in his journal, “If I want to justify my existence, and continue to be obsessed with the notion that I’ve got to do something for humanity — well, teaching ought to quell that obsession — and if I can ever get around to an intelligent view of matters, intelligent criticism of contemporary values ought to be useful to the world.
 This gets back again to Krishna’s dictum: The best way to help mankind is through the perfection of yourself.”
 Again his work seems to equate with our quest to meet our Holy Guardian Angels, perfecting ourselves and carrying that out into the world.

-Joseph Campbell spent his life following the pull of his inner compass, and he spent much of his life sharing with the world how important it is to do this and showing us ways in which we could do the same thing.
-If his work were to be summed up in a short, pithy phrase, it would be “follow your bliss” which equates to following your will, something Campbell modeled for us his entire life.
+Joseph Campbell spent his life following the pull of his inner compass.
+He spent much of his life sharing with the world how important it is to do this.
+Showing us ways in which we could do the same thing.
+Summed up in a short, pithy phrase, his work would be “follow your bliss”.
+This equates to following your will.
+Something Campbell modeled for us his entire life.